 - Heat olive oil in a large skillet over medium heat.
 Add chicken breasts and cook for 6-7 minutes per side, or until golden and cooked through.
 Transfer to a plate and set aside.

-- Pour in chicken broth, sriracha, and honey.
-Stir well and simmer for 3–4 minutes until slightly thickened.
+- Add in the sriracha and honey.
+Stir well and simmer for 3-4 minutes until slightly thickened.

 - Return chicken to the skillet and spoon the sauce over each piece, letting it simmer for another 2-3 minutes to coat evenly.